RepetitionCurse: Measuring and Understanding Router Imbalance in Mixture-of-Experts LLMs under DoS Stress: Background

-\begin{itemize}[leftmargin=*] \item \textbf{Prefill:} The model processes the entire input sequence in parallel, computing the attention keys and values for all input tokens and populating the initial KV cache.
-The prefill phase is \textit{compute-bound}, with its heavy computational load to process the full input sequence. \item \textbf{Decoding:} The model generates output tokens sequentially in an autoregressive manner.
-The decoding phase is \textit{memory-bound} due to the high memory bandwidth overhead incurred by frequent access to the KV cache. \end{itemize}

-Modern inference engines, such as vLLM~\cite{kwon2023efficient} and SGLang~\cite{zheng2024sglang}, employ prefill-decoding separation strategies to allocate these phases to distinct hardware resources for improved performance.
-As a result, the latency of the prefill phase directly impacts the time to first token (TTFT), a key metric for interactive LLM serving~\cite{DBLP:conf/osdi/AgrawalKPMKGTR24}, potentially violating latency-sensitive service-level agreements~\cite{gong2025past}.
+The inference of Transformer-based LLMs proceeds in two phases: (1) \textit{Prefill}: The model processes the entire input sequence batch in parallel, computing the initial KV cache.
+The prefill phase is {compute-bound} due to its heavy computational load of processing the full input sequence.
+(2) \textit{Decoding}: The model generates output tokens sequentially in an autoregressive manner.
+The decoding phase is \textit{memory-bound} due to the high memory bandwidth overhead incurred by frequent access to the KV cache.
+Modern inference engines, such as vLLM and SGLang, employ prefill-decoding disaggregation strategies~\cite{DBLP:conf/osdi/ZhongLCHZL0024} to allocate these phases to distinct hardware resources for improved performance, making latency particularly sensitive to any inefficiency in the prefill computation.